Pop, L. Vladareanu, H. Wang, M. Ungureanu, M.

 Elbagoury Vladeanu El Emary Hashim The cubes are made of paper, meaning they are portable enough to be used at home, school or even outside.
 The only thing needed is a surface to put them on and a device with the acceleratAR application installed.
 Visit acceleratar.
 News News Topic: Knowledge sharing.

 How can cubes made of paper help teach particle physics?

 AcceleratAR uses paper cubes and an augmented reality app to simulate a particle accelerator to help students learn about particle physics 29 June, By Harriet Jarlett Melissa Kaspar.
 Related Articles.

-Celebrating 30 years of a giant LEP for human Cleaner cruises thanks to particle accelerato Knowledge sharing.
+go to site Celebrating 30 years of a giant LEP for human Cleaner cruises thanks to particle accelerato Knowledge sharing.
 Also On Knowledge sharing.
 Enabling hadron therapy in south-east Europe.